What’s the difference between canoeing and kayaking?

 Where can beginners go to learn kayaking or canoeing?

-It’s worth noting that the British Canoe Association (BCU) oversees both canoeing and kayaking in the UK and is also the body that accredits canoe and kayak centres.
-You should make sure that the centre you’re interested in is a BCU accredited centre with BCU qualified instructors too.
-The centres featured on our Intotheblue.co.uk canoe and kayak page are all BCU accredited.
+It’s worth noting that the British Canoe Association (BCU) oversees both canoeing and kayaking in the UK.
+It is also the body that accredits canoe and kayak centres.
+You should make sure that the canoe centre you’re interested in near you is a BCU accredited centre with BCU qualified instructors too.

 So now you know what the difference is between canoeing and kayaking, it’s time to get out on the water and get paddling, be it in a canoe or a kayak.
-It’s a great sport out in the fresh air and can be as adrenaline-fuelled, or as chilled out as you like!
+Both are great sports out in the fresh air and can be as adrenaline-fuelled, or as chilled out as you like!